TVS Television Network: "Game of the Century"

-The game that really brought televised college basketball to where it is today was a prime time Saturday night broadcast on January 20, 1968 between two powerhouse teams that had met in the 1967 NCAA Men's Division I Basketball Tournament.
-The number two and undefeated Houston Cougars hosted the number one and undefeated UCLA Bruins at the Houston Astrodome.
-The Bruins were the defending national champions and were on a 47-game winning streak.
+The game that really popularized televised college basketball was a prime time Saturday night broadcast on January 20, 1968 between two powerhouse teams that had met in the 1967 NCAA Men's Division I Basketball Tournament.
+The undefeated, second-ranked Houston Cougars hosted the equally unbeaten, top-ranked UCLA Bruins at the Houston Astrodome.
+The Bruins were the defending national champions and riding a 47-game winning streak.
 Eddie Einhorn paid $27,000 for the broadcast rights on TVS.
-In the end, Einhorn signed up 120 stations, many of which would infuriate the networks they were affiliated with by canceling their regular programming to show the game.
-The Bruins lost to the University of Houston Cougars 71–69 at the Astrodome in front of a record crowd (at the time) of 52,693.
-This game was dubbed the "Game of the Century".
-Previously, only NCAA post-season games were broadcast on national television, but only on evidence that broadcasters were going to make a profit from the broadcasts.
-The "Game of the Century" between the Houston Cougars and the UCLA Bruins proved that Americans were willing to watch college basketball games during the regular seasons.
+Altogether, Einhorn signed up 120 stations, many of whom were network affiliates that dropped or time-shifted their regular programming to show the game.
+Houston won, 71–69, in front of a then-record crowd of 52,693, and the contest was soon dubbed "The Game of the Century".

+The "Game of the Century" showed that regular-season college basketball action was a viable nationwide product; previously, only NCAA post-season games were broadcast on national TV, but only on evidence that broadcasters were going to make a profit from the broadcasts.

 Other sports on TVS

 While college basketball remained the TVS Television Network's signature series, they also expanded into tennis, college football bowl games, NASL pro soccer, tennis, and golf.
+They also televised the NBA–ABA All-Star Game between the rival professional basketball leagues.

 In 1974, the network became the official telecaster of the World Football League.
 (TVS dropped its coverage of the WFL prior to 1975, contributing to the league's already imminent demise; the league had no national television contract for their shortened second season.)
 TVS also aired World Championship Tennis.